Ukrainian Boeing passenger plane crashes near Tehran: Iranian media | DW | 08.01.2020

-A Ukrainian Boeing 737 has crashed shortly after take-off from Iran's Imam Khomeini airport with 180 passengers and crew aboard, Iranian media report.
+A Ukrainian Boeing 737 has crashed shortly after take-off from Iran's Imam Khomeini airport, killing all passengers and crew on board, Iranian state TV has said.

 A Ukraine International Airlines flight crashed on Wednesday shortly after take-off from Imam Khomeini airport, Tehran's main international airport, killing all those on board, Iran's state television said.